BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

 ## GeneFormer inspired ordered gene encoding string

 MAMMAL is a transformer who's input is a string of tokens.  scRNA data is typically collected as pairs of **(gene name,expression level)**.
-We chose to perform this transformation by binning the expressions into (typically) 10 bins based on expression, and then sort them by bin number (from largest expression down).
+We chose to perform this transformation from genes and counts to tokens by binning the expressions into (typically) 10 bins based on expression, and then sort them by bin number (from largest expression down).
 All the genes inside each bin are considered to be of equivalent expression levels.
 To create a consistent, MLM learnable output, we sort the genes within each bin lexicographically by gene name.
 This can be replaced by any other arbitrary and constant gene order, as long as the ordering scheme is used in training and test.

 After this double sorting, the expression level (or bin number) are ignored, and the expression profile is represented by the list of gene names in this order.
 This list is then used as the representation of the cell's scRNA, as inputted into the model.
 For performance reasons, the string is truncated to a fixed size (500-2000 typically, there is a parameter in the config file to change this).

+This process was used when pre-training the base model on scRNA data, and consistent processing should help the fine-tuning process.

-This stage is done while reading the data, and is not part of the preprocessing.
+This sorting/tokenizing stage is done while reading the data, and is not part of the preprocessing.

+Here is a reference code in python for performing this double sorting process, to help understand what exactly and how this is done in the code:

     def convert_to_double_sorted_geneformer_sequence(anndata_object):